 After a few years of peace and prosperity there came another attack upon the Lords Proprietors which culminated in the revolution of 1719 and the downfall of proprietary rule.
 Acting on the advice of Chief Justice Nicholas Trott (16631740) the Lords Proprietors adopted a reactionary policy, vetoed several popular laws, and refused to afford protection from the attacks of the Indians.

 The people rebelled, overthrew the existing government and elected their leader James Moore (16671723) as governor.
 The result of the revolution was accepted in England, and the colony at once came under royal control, although the rights of the Lords Proprietors were not extinguished by purchase until 1729.

 Theoretically South Carolina and North Carolina constituted a single province, but, as the settlements were far apart,there were always separate local governments.
 Until 1691 each had its own governors, from 1691 to 1712 there was usually a governor at Charles Town and a deputy for the northern settlements, and after 1712 there were again separate governors.

 The first attempt to define the boundary was made in 1732, but the work was not completed until 1815.

 The colony was divided into North and South Carolina in 1712.
 In 171516 the settlers were attacked by the Yamasee, who had become resentful of exploitation by the Carolina traders.
 The uprising was finally quelled after much loss of life and property.
 These attacks further revealed the lack of protection afforded by the Lords Proprietors, and in 1719 the colonists rebelled and received royal protection.
 The crown sent Francis Nicholson as provincial royal governor in 1720, and South Carolina formally became a royal colony in 1729, when the Lords Proprietors finally accepted terms.

 1712/May - The Carolina colony is officially divided into North Carolina and South Carolina.

 Based on all of the above, one can conclude that "the Split" effectively happened around 1711 or 1712.
-But to me, the jury's still out on this one.
+But to this Author, the jury's still out on this one.